steilerDev/homebridge-openhab2-complete/README.md

   * [Filter Maintenance Sensor](#filter-maintenance-sensor)
     * Homebridge configuration type: `filter`

-The following services will be implemented in the near future:
-* Garage Door Opener

 The following services are also defined by the HomeKit protocol, but since I don't know a good way to map them to openHAB items, I currently don't plan to implement them.
 Let me know if you have any ideas, by opening an issue!
 * Slat
 * Microphone